 Each project is tailored to the needs of the client and the garden and depending on the scale of the project.
 Sometimes, this will just involve redesigning the planting for an existing border or the redesign of a section of the garden impacted by an extension or garden building.
 Where the project requires a complete redesign of the space, the design process is typically broken down into key stages:

-The first step is a FREE consultation.
-This might be by phone, over Zoom, or where possible, in your your garden where we can discuss the brief, your budget, your vision and the practical needs for the space.
-Following this, I can then provide a more detailed fee proposal for the design work involved.
+Initial Consultation: A free consultation: by phone, over Zoom or, where possible, in your garden where we can discuss what you are looking to achieve for the space.
+Following this, I will provide a fee proposal for the design work involved.